AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/authoring/webeditor/customization/remove-delete-from-webeditor.md

 ![File contextmenu without Delete](../../../assets/authoring/file-contextmenu-Delete-removed.png)

 ```
-Please note that these steps would also remove 'move' and 'rename' options from the Web Editor as they are also tied to delete process at the backend.
+Please note that these steps would also remove 'move' and 'rename' options from the Editor as they are also tied to delete process at the backend.
 ```